GoogleCloudPlatform/DataflowTemplates/v2/cdc-parent/README.md

 container.
 [Check out GCP documentation on how to set this up](https://cloud.google.com/sql/docs/mysql/connect-kubernetes-engine).
-First you can create a basic cluster on GKE, which will run our connector pushing updates from MySQL to PubSub.
+First you can create a basic cluster on GKE, which will run our connector pushing updates from MySQL to Pub/Sub.

 We assume that: